ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.StreamingSynthesizeRequest"></a>

 ### StreamingSynthesizeRequest
-StreamingSynthesizeRequest is used to perform streaming synthesize.
+<p>StreamingSynthesizeRequest is used to perform streaming synthesize.</p>

 | Field | Type | Label | Description |